 Trustees normally have no discretion regarding the payment of resignation or retirement benefits.
 Disputes concerning these benefits are usually about the calculation of the amount of the benefit.

-The bulk of superannuation benefits are “preserved” and cannot normally be paid to a person until they retire after a certain age (see “Access to benefits”), reach age 65, become permanently incapacitated, permanently depart from Australia, suffer severe financial hardship, or suffer temporary incapacity, or on compassionate grounds.
+Most superannuation benefits are “preserved” and cannot normally be paid to a person until they retire after a certain age (see “Access to benefits”), reach age 65, become permanently incapacitated, permanently depart from Australia, suffer severe financial hardship, or suffer temporary incapacity, or on compassionate grounds.

 Benefits contributed before 1986 or 1990 (depending on the fund involved) are generally not preserved.
 Un-deducted contributions (that is, those on which a tax deduction was not claimed) were generally not preserved until 1 July 1999.
 Since that date, all contributions are preserved (or, more accurately, restricted).